 Brent Crews Bio

-Brent Crews (born March 30, 2008) is an American professional dirt track, sports car, and stock car racing driver and owner.
-He competes part-time in the NASCAR O’Reilly Auto Parts Series, driving the No. 19 Toyota GR Supra for Joe Gibbs Racing.
-Crews is recognized as the youngest champion in multiple racing series, including the Trans-Am Series, marking him as a notable rising star in motorsports.
+Brent Anderson Crews (born March 30, 2008) is an American professional dirt track, sports car, and stock car racing driver and team owner.
+He competes part-time in the NASCAR O’Reilly Auto Parts Series, driving the No. 19 Toyota GR Supra for Joe Gibbs Racing, and also runs selected NASCAR Craftsman Truck Series events in the No. 1 Toyota Tundra TRD Pro for Tricon Garage.
+Crews has drawn national attention for becoming the youngest champion in multiple racing series, including the Trans-Am Series, and for piling up championships and victories at an unusually young age.
+A member of Toyota Racing Development’s TRD driver development program, he is widely viewed as one of the most promising young talents in American motorsports.

 Early Life and Background